KalicoCrew/kalico/docs/Resonance_Compensation.md

 shaper_type: mzv
 ```

-A few notes on shaper selection:
+!!! note "Note: Bed slingers"

-* EI shaper may be more suited for bed slinger printers (if the resonance
+    EI shaper may be more suited for bed slinger printers (if the resonance
- frequency and resulting smoothing allows): as more filament is deposited
+    frequency and resulting smoothing allows): as more filament is
- on the moving bed, the mass of the bed increases and the resonance frequency
+    deposited on the moving bed, the mass of the bed increases and the
- will decrease.
-Since EI shaper is more robust to resonance frequency
+    resonance frequency will decrease.
+Since EI shaper is more robust to
- changes, it may work better when printing large parts.
+    resonance frequency changes, it may work better when printing large
+    parts.

+!!! note "Note: Delta kinematics"
-* Due to the nature of delta kinematics, resonance frequencies can differ a
+    Due to the nature of delta kinematics, resonance frequencies can differ
- lot in different parts of the build volume.
-Therefore, EI shaper can be a
+    a lot in different parts of the build volume.
+Therefore, EI shaper can
- better fit for delta printers rather than MZV or ZV, and should be
+    be a better fit for delta printers rather than MZV or ZV, and should be
     considered for the use.
-If the resonance frequency is sufficiently large
+If the resonance frequency is sufficiently
- (more than 50-60 Hz), then one can even attempt to test 2HUMP_EI shaper
+    large (more than 50-60 Hz), then one can even attempt to test 2HUMP_EI
- (by running the suggested test above with
+    shaper (by running the suggested test above with `SET_INPUT_SHAPER
- `SET_INPUT_SHAPER SHAPER_TYPE=2HUMP_EI`), but check the considerations in
+    SHAPER_TYPE=2HUMP_EI`), but check the considerations in the [section
- the [section below](#selecting-max_accel) before enabling it.
+    below](#selecting-max_accel) before enabling it.

 ### Selecting max_accel